 Complex-shape objects in confined active bath: towards new self-assembly principle?

 As discussed previously, active bath can display novel phenomenology subtly dependent of the shape of the driven object.
 For example, active bath offer the possibility to produce work if the object has a ratchetted shape.
-This is strongly at odd with thermal equilibrium as that in this case, work cannot be produced from a monotherm source according to the classical Kelvin’s theorem.
-This property can be seen as a hallmark of active matter.
+This is strongly at odd with thermal equilibrium as, according to the classical Kelvin’s theorem, work cannot be extracted from a single thermal bath.
+Somehow for active matter, this property can be seen as a hallmark and for this reason deserves more extensive and systematic investigation.

-In this second part of the proposal, I will be using a nano-printing device of the ESPCI to fabricate objects of complex form and of several microns size and adapt the microfluidic device to insert them in the core of an inverted emulsion of different droplet radii.
+In this second part of the proposal, I will be using a nano-printing device of the ESPCI to fabricate objects of complex form and of several microns size.
+I will seek to adapt the microfluidic device to insert such objects in the core of an inverted emulsion of different droplet radii.